mazeor9/r6-data.js/README.md

 ```

 Retrieving all attachments by calling `getAttachment()` without any parameters.
-Filtering attachments by name using the `name` parameter.
+- Filtering attachments by name using the `name` parameter.
-Filtering attachments by style using the `style` parameter.
+- Filtering attachments by style using the `style` parameter.
-Filtering attachments by rarity using the `rarity` parameter.
+- Filtering attachments by rarity using the `rarity` parameter.
-Filtering attachments by availability using the `availability` parameter.
+- Filtering attachments by availability using the `availability` parameter.
-Filtering attachments by bundle using the `bundle` parameter.
-Filtering attachments by season using the `season` parameter.
-These filtering options provide flexibility in retrieving specific subsets of attachments based on various criteria.
-You can use them individually or combine them to narrow down the results according to your needs.

 ## Getting Charm Information